tj90241/salt-openstack/README.md

 the script as `root`.
 The script will setup the Salt infrastructure and clone this repository into `/srv`.

-## Distribution of Secrets (important!)

-In `salt-openstack`, nodes self-identify their roles via their `grains.conf`.
-By default (see the `pillar/top.sls`), we distribute secrets to nodes on a role-level basis.

-In this way, a compromised node could steal secrets for roles outside of its intended scope by registering itself for all roles, and then dumping the contents of its pillar.
-To workaround this security issue, you may choose to administrate your deployment's pillar in a more-pointed manner such that secrets are deployed based on the `minion_id` (which ties back to `salt-key` and is not spoofable).

 ## Setting up Dynamic DNS (optional)

 A plugin for Hover (a domain registrar) is provided if you wish to make use